bramley/phplist-plugin-autoresponder/README.md

 ## Version history ##

     version         Description
-    2015-07-30  Added action to add subscribers to another list when campaign has been sent 2015-02-15  Inform plugins when a campaign is requeued 2015-02-02  Allow delay value to be entered directly, "process" now a separate page 2013-12-12  Workaround for phplist bug - Mantis 16940 2013-11-05  Removed key processing, added command line support 2013-11-01  Added to GitHub
+    2.0.1+20150807  Fixes bug in not adding subscriber to another list 2015-07-30      Added action to add subscribers to another list when campaign has been sent 2015-02-15      Inform plugins when a campaign is requeued 2015-02-02      Allow delay value to be entered directly, "process" now a separate page 2013-12-12      Workaround for phplist bug - Mantis 16940 2013-11-05      Removed key processing, added command line support 2013-11-01      Added to GitHub
     2013-10-31      Initial version for phplist 3.0.x converted from 2.10 version